The best farm-to-fork foodie pubs in Northumberland

 Few Northumberland pubs can match the atmospheric refuge of the Lord Crewe Arms, in the tiny, historic village of Blanchland within the North Pennines Area of Outstanding Natural Beauty.
 Housed in a listed medieval building, originally the abbot’s lodge, it has fortress-thick stone walls, roaring inglenook fireplaces, and a stylish yet traditional country charm.
 Your dog is also welcome, with water bowls in the garden.

+The kitchen places a strong emphasis on seasonal British produce, with a menu shaped by what’s available locally at any given time.
 The menu, overseen by a head chef who previously worked with two Michelin-starred Nathan Outlaw, celebrates robust, seasonal British fare.
 Highlights include chargrilled côte de boeuf and baked North Sea cod loin, alongside comforting puddings like sticky toffee pudding.
 Wines are available by the glass, carafe or bottle, and the local gins and cocktails are exceptional.

 Stay at: Lord Crewe Arms at Blanchland and stay in one of hugely comfortable bedrooms with well-dressed beds and deep baths.